Sharply o-minimal structures and sharp cellular decomposition: Stratification

-Where by $f^{(\alpha)}$ we mean that $f$ is restricted to the locus where it is in $C^{|\alpha|}$. \end{defi} In \Cref{prop:stratification} above, if the structure has sharp derivatives, then the strata $X_{i}$ can be taken to have format $\format$ and degree $\poly_{\cF}(D,r)$.
+where by $f^{(\alpha)}$ we mean that $f$ is restricted to the locus where it is in $C^{|\alpha|}$. \end{defi} \begin{rem} In \Cref{prop:stratification} above, if the structure has sharp derivatives, then the strata $X_{i}$ can be taken to have format $\format$ and degree $\poly_{\cF}(D,r)$.
+Moreover, only $\poly_{\cF}(D,r)$ strata are needed. \end{rem}